Stradivarius winds flower unheard

 With unbidden enthusiasm plucking his composure, Fred preened, “I am Lt.
 Seymour, the Billeting Duty Officer.”
 After Rosie repositioned his coffee, he, befuddled, momentarily closed his eyes and drew, in response, a breath to quell embarrassment, then continued less nervously, “I …” Marlene stealthily kissed his cheek before they opened and he could finish.
 The move dispensed tension and formalities with laughter.

-From the bar, Billy nostalgically watched hierarchies dissipate in the scene until quietly calling out with instinct “Joyce,” as Ruth walked by alone and sidled Maria.
+From the bar, Billy nostalgically watched hierarchies dissipate in the scene until quietly calling out with instinct “Joyce,” as Ruth Ann walked by alone and sidled Maria.

 “Where is Beth?”
 Maria quietly asked.